Ali-Rashidi/SI-SmI-Implementation-and-Application/README.md

 # SI-SmI-Implementation-and-Application
 SI (Seperation Index) and SmI (Smoothness Index) are some metrics proposed by Prof. Ahmad Kalhor at university of Tehran.

-These metrics can be used in a wide range of applications such as "compressing neural networks" and "extrapolating relationship in data without training a model" .
+These metrics can be used in a wide range of applications such as "compressing neural networks" and "extrapolating relations in data without training a model" .

 This repository contains implementation and applications of some variants of these metrics.